ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-3-cycles.md

 2. Water cycle

     - When **water vapour** rises and reaches the cooler sky, the water vapour **condenses** into water droplets which gather to form **clouds**.
     - When water droplets in the clouds become too big and heavy, they fall onto earth as **rain**.
-Some of the water falls back into water bodies, while some sleeps into the ground.
+Some of the water falls back into water bodies, while some seeps into the ground.
     - Heat from sun causes water to **evaporates** from water bodies, living things also give up **water vapour**.

 3. Water is important for